Car bomb claimed by al Shabaab kills at least five in Somali capital

 MOGADISHU (Reuters) - Police said at least five people were killed and four wounded in a car bomb attack claimed by al Qaeda-linked group al Shabaab close to the president’s residence in the Somali capital.

-A second explosion followed nearby but the cause has yet to be determined, Major Mohamed Hussein told Reuters on Saturday.

-Al Shabaab, in comments broadcast on its Radio Andalus, claimed responsibility for both blasts and said the second was also a car bomb targeting those who had responded to the first.
+A second explosion followed nearby.
+Al Shabaab, in comments broadcast on its Radio Andalus, claimed responsibility for both blasts and said the second was also a car bomb.

-“The first suicide car bomb at the checkpoint killed five people mostly security soldiers.
-Four others were injured.
-Death toll may rise.
-It is too early to have details of second blast,” Hussein said.
+Among those killed were a journalist, two security personnel and a driver working for local station Universal TV, whose car was passing the checkpoint at which the first blast went off, another reporter working for the station said.

+“My colleague Awil Dahir Salad died in the blast together with the driver and two security guards.
+They were killed by the first blast as they drove.
+May Allah rest their souls,” journalist Abdiasis Ibrahim who also works for Universal TV, told Reuters.

 A Reuters witness at the scene of the second blast said he saw at least two bodies.

-Ahmed Abdi, another police officer, said the car bomb exploded at a checkpoint some 400 meters from the president’s residence.
+Ahmed Abdi, another police officer, said the car bomb exploded at a checkpoint some 400 metres from the president’s residence.

 Al Shabaab carries out frequent attacks in Mogadishu.
 Its members want to dislodge the government and impose its rule based on its own strict interpretation of Islam’s sharia law.

+The group was forced from Mogadishu in 2011 but maintains a foothold in some regions.
+It has killed thousands of Somalis and hundreds of civilians across East Africa in a decade-long insurgency.

-Reporting by Abdi Sheikh, Additional reporting by Feisal Omar; Writing by George Obulutsa; Editing by Raissa Kasolowsky and Alexander Smith
+Reporting by Abdi Sheikh, Additional reporting by Feisal Omar; Writing by George Obulutsa; Editing by Raissa Kasolowsky